 Please mark the envelope as confidential and include your bib number if you have it.

-If there’s a risk you may blackout during the race (for example if you have seizures), please mark your bib number in these ways:
+If there’s a risk you may blackout during the event (for example, if you have seizures), please mark your bib number in the following ways:

-- put a red cross on the front of your number
+- put a red cross on the front of your bib number

-- write the details of your condition and treatment on the back of your number
+- write the details of your condition and treatment on the back of your bib number

 Healthy heart checklist

-A fitness test isn’t always enough to detect heart problems, so if anything in the list below applies to you, see your doctor and get a full cardiac assessment before taking up running:
+A fitness test isn’t always enough to detect heart problems, so if anything in the list below applies to you, please see your doctor and get a full cardiac assessment before taking up or continuing running.

-If you feel ill on Marathon Day it’s important to withdraw.
-Most medical emergencies happen because people who aren’t well enough to run try to continue.
-Even if you make it to the finish, you’re unlikely to enjoy the event or give your best performance.
+If you feel ill on Marathon Day, it’s important that you withdraw from the event – no matter how much you want to plough on.
+Most medical emergencies happen because people who aren’t well enough to take part try to continue.
+Even if you make it to the Finish Line, you’re unlikely to enjoy the event or give your best performance, and you may feel even worse afterwards.

-There’s no need to feel pressured to run because you’ve been building up to it or have collected sponsorship money – you will be able to defer your place for a year if you follow our event withdrawal procedure.
+There’s no need to feel under pressure to run because you’ve spent a long time building up to it in training or raising money for charity – you may be able to defer your place to another year if you follow our event withdrawal and deferral procedure.

-You should also withdraw if you’re not fully prepared.
-Be honest with yourself.
-You should have a good indication of your fitness from your training but, as a benchmark, if you can’t comfortably run 15 miles a month before the event, you probably won’t be able to safely complete the TCS London Marathon.
+You should also withdraw if you’re not fully prepared for the 26.2-mile distance.
+It’s time to be honest with yourself!
+You should have a good indication of your fitness from your training, but, as a benchmark, if you can’t comfortably run 15 miles a month before the event then you probably won’t be able to safely complete the TCS London Marathon.